ESR10 – HMI on bicycles, promoting Transparent AV interactions

 AV technology is already being implemented on public roads and highways, and continuously tested in today’s traffic.
 This generates an increasing amount of knowledge on automation and the development of AVs.
 However, the perspective of this research is inherently technological- or driver-focused, with insufficient consideration to how humans interact with and influence AVs in traffic.

-Today, the interaction between road users is determined by factors such as traffic rules and regulations, individual differences, expectations, behavioural adaptation, and informal rules and non-verbal communication [5].
-For instance, road users may signalize their intentions by using behavioural cues like facial expressions, hand gestures or eye contact [6].
+Today, the interaction between road users is determined by factors such as traffic rules and regulations, individual differences, expectations, behavioural adaptation, informal rules and non-verbal communication [5].
+For instance, road users may signal their intentions using behavioural cues like facial expressions, hand gestures or eye contact [6].
 Other actions, like a reduction in vehicle speed or flashing the headlights may indicate behavioural intentions as well.
 To further complicate road user interaction, the implicit cues may differ from country to country and culture to culture.
 External human-machine interfaces (eHMIs) show promise as potential substitutes for human non-verbal communication [6-9].
 Still, we are at the very beginning of gathering information about how the AV-VRU interaction will be affected once vehicles become automated and the driver is no longer in the loop.

 To ensure the safe and acceptable integration of AVs into tomorrow’s mixed urban traffic environments, we need insight on the interaction between road users such as AVs, pedestrians and cyclists.
 The knowledge generated by SHAPE-IT is our contribution to help solve the upcoming challenges and prepare us for the traffic environment of tomorrow.